For example, if the web server on port 80 (HTTP) is no longer available, or is basically unavailable, it is probably due to one of the following:

 The nmap tool is suitable for testing the accessibility of a port from outside.
 To install nmap, enter the following command(s):

-Sample output for a Windows server on which remote desktop connections (port 3389 /TCP) are allowed:
+Sample output for a Windows Server on which remote desktop connections (port 3389 /TCP) are allowed:

 C:\>nmap -p 3389 -T4 -Pn $IP –– Nmap scan report for $IP Host is up (0.00s latency).
 PORT STATE SERVICE 3389/tcp open ms-wbt-server